 One nice thing about silhouette shots is that you don't have to worry about makeup or people's facial expressions.
 Wardrobe and hair, however, are important.
 When photographing your model, you're not going to get enough light on your background to make the person completely silhouetted.
 Wearing dark colors help separate the model from the backdrop and it's easier to turn into a silhouette in Photoshop.
 In addition, form fitting or tailored clothes are much more flattering for silhouette photoshoots.
 Flowy outfits tend to make people look heavier.

-Because I did this photoshoot in the studio, I didn’t have worry about scheduling everyone on the same day.
+Because I did this photoshoot in the studio, I didn't have to worry about scheduling everyone on the same day.
 Each person took about 10 to 15 minutes to photograph because I had already set up the studio and developed a system before they even walked through my door.
 I used a seamless white backdrop and set up two soft boxes at a 45 degree angle so that the light would hit the backdrop instead of the model.
 Even though I already knew how I would position them, I took multiple shots from different angles.
 I also took photos of them standing, just in case I needed a second option.
 Always get more shots than you need.
 As it turned out, I had to use those standing shots as a second option.

 While I was photographing each musician, I had to be aware of how they posed with their instruments.
 You lose details once you convert the image to a silhouette, so you have to be careful how things overlap each other.
 For example, I had to photograph the cellist from the side or an angle.
 If I had her face me, I wouldn't have been able to differentiate her body from the cello.
 The results would definitely not be pretty.
 When working with silhouettes, think of your models and objects as shapes.